KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 ```

 ### Gain Traffic Visibility with netflow
-Originially intended to export traffic to a management application, it can be used to monitor traffic real time.
+Originally intended to export traffic to a management application, it can be used to monitor traffic real time.

 ### Configuration Management
 So Cisco IOS has built into it a feature to locally hold backup configurations so that you can roll back when necessary.
 This is different than simply copying a configuration file as the rollback completely replaces the running configuration as opposed to adding on the additional commands.